meschedl/Unckless-Lab-Notebook-Maggie/_posts/2022-11-15-DV-1-Cell-Transfection.md

   - 171ng/ul in 124ul is 21,204ng total
 - I bead cleaned the sample and resuspended it in 21ul of 10mM tris HCl
 - Insect and 2020 reagents were thawed at room temp and vortexed and spun down
-- Add work was done in the cell culture hood
+- All work was done in the cell culture hood
 - There are 3 experimental conditions: medium, insect reagent, or 2020 reagent, so 3 reagent tuebs were created:
 - Tube 1
   - 300ul Schneider's medium